 Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Not Applicable-Facility is an adult housing facility.
-No youthful inmates are housed here.
+Facility is a adult male facility.
+NO youthful inmates are housed in the facility.

 Standard 115.15 Limits to cross-gender viewing and searches